utdemir/hs-nix-template/README.md

 ### Add external tool to `default.nix`

-The sources you pull down with `niv` are accessible under `sources.<name>`.
-Its a derivation with the attributes you need to fetch the source, not the source itself.
-If you want to pull in a source you need to either give it to a function that knows how to fetch the contents like `callCabal2nix` or if the source has a `default.nix` you can import it directly, like so: `import sources.niv {}`.
+The sources you pull down with `niv` are accessible under `sources.<name>` (fyi: `<name>` is the key in `sources.json`).
+However, that is a derivation with the attributes you need to fetch the source, not the source itself.
+If you want to pull in a source you need to either give it to a function that knows how to fetch the contents like `callCabal2nix` or if the source has a `default.nix` you can import it directly, like so: `import sources.<name> {}`.

 ---